photos

 Much of today’s research on the participation of women in advanced and emerging technologies suggests that successful completion in a non-traditional career like those in IT security, nanotechnology, biotechnology and laser optic technology is linked to strong support systems including mentoring programs.

-The Training Workshop for Mentoring Program Coordinators is designed to support secondary and post-secondary educators, career and technical education coordinators, counselors and others committed to developing mentoring programs for high school women that encourage participation in advanced and emerging technologies, STEM, and non-traditional programs.
-The one-day workshop will teach coordinators how to develop and sustain mentoring programs in their regions.
+The Training Workshop for Mentoring Program Coordinators is designed to support secondary and post-secondary educators; career and technical education coordinators; counselors; science, technology, engineering and mathematics (STEM) department chairs; technical deans and others committed to developing mentoring programs for female high school and college students.
+The workshop focuses on mentoring programs that encourage women's participation in advanced and emerging technologies, STEM, and non-traditional programs.
+The one-day event will teach prospective mentoring program coordinators how to develop and sustain mentoring programs at their institutions and in their regions.
 The day’s agenda includes program design, planning, marketing, management and evaluation.

 Recruitment and Retention Workshop